 The primary physiological goal of an ergonomic chair is to maintain the spine's natural "S" curve while minimizing static load on the intervertebral discs.
 According to the Occupational Safety and Health Administration (OSHA) eTools on Computer Workstations, a chair must allow the user to sit against the backrest to provide adequate lumbar support while maintaining a small gap behind the knees.

 When seat depth is too long, the front edge of the seat presses against the back of the knees (the popliteal fold).
 This pressure can restrict blood circulation and compress the nerves in the lower legs.
 To avoid this discomfort, most users instinctively slide forward.
 This "perching" behavior creates a gap between the user's back and the chair’s lumbar support, leading to a posterior pelvic tilt.
-In this position, the lower spine flattens or rounds (kyphosis), which significantly increases the pressure on the L4 and L5 vertebrae.
+In this position, the lower spine flattens or rounds (kyphosis), which significantly increases the mechanical load on the L4 and L5 vertebrae.

 Conversely, if the seat depth is too shallow, the thighs are not adequately supported.
 This concentrates the body's weight onto the ischial tuberosities (the "sit bones"), leading to localized pain and increased fatigue as the leg muscles work harder to stabilize the torso.

-Popliteal Height and the "Two-Finger Rule"
+Popliteal Length and the "Two-Finger Rule"

 Calculated Utility: The Anthropometric Data Framework